A little over 10 years ago, a friend of mine told me about this amazing jello poke cake recipe.

 Hearing the news made me think of how sweet she is.

-I’ll never forget how enthusiastic she was about her daughter and grandkids and things that she made.
+I’ll never forget how enthusiastic she was about her daughter and grandchildren and things that she made.

-At the time she told me about the recipe, she made sure to give me a copy of it.
+At the time she told me about the jello poke cake recipe, she made sure to give me a copy of it.

 I still have it in my recipe box.

-So, because it’s close to St. Patty’s Day and also because her name is Patty, I changed it from orange to lime.
+So, because it’s close to St. Patty’s Day and also because her name is Patty, I am using lime jello.

-This recipe is dedicated to my friend Patty.
+Therefore, I dedicate this recipe to my friend Patty.

 - - 1 package white cake mix